cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 Now we should estimate the complexity of this algorithm.
 The algorithm consists of $m$ phases, in each phase:

 * Search and reshuffle the pivoting row.
 This takes $O(n + m)$ when using heuristic mentioned above.
-* If there reference element in the current column is found - then we must add this equation to all other equations, which takes time $O(nm)$.
+* If the pivot element in the current column is found - then we must add this equation to all other equations, which takes time $O(nm)$.

 So, the final complexity of the algorithm is $O(\min (n, m) . nm)$.
 In case $n = m$, the complexity is simply $O(n^3)$.